Aadarshraj-Sah/200101001/README.md

 > I am currently learning C++ and very much eager to learn other languages as well.

 1. Competitive Programming
-    * It is very fascinating, solving challenging questions within time limit reminds me of JEE Maths(I used to enjoy that so I am enjoying coding too)
+    * It is very fascinating, solving challenging questions within time limit reminds me of JEE Maths(I used to enjoy that so I am enjoying coding too).
-    * 3 stars in HackerRank
+    * 3 stars in HackerRank.
 2. App Development
     * Planning to start learning flutter.
 3. Web Development
     * I have also planned to make a website to post all my JEE and Olympiads material.
-So will be learning WebD after AppD
+So will be learning WebD after AppD.
 4. Open Source
     * collaborating for projects all across the world is really cool.
 Have plans for GSoC also.:)